survivejs/webpack-book/manuscript/loading/03_fonts.md

 ...
 ```

 Note that the SVG file included in Font Awesome has been marked as `[big]`.
 It is beyond the performance budget defaults set by webpack.
-The topic is discussed in detail at the *Minifying Build* chapter.
+The topic is discussed in detail in the *Minifying Build* chapter.

 ### Disabling SVG Font Loading

-In order to drop the big SVG file and disable SVG loading, it is possible to capture SVG `import` and then rewrite the module as a `null` by using the [null-loader](https://www.npmjs.com/package/null-loader).
-This will get rid of the big file.
+To drop the big SVG file and disable SVG loading, it is possible to capture SVG `import` and then rewrite the module as a `null` by using the [null-loader](https://www.npmjs.com/package/null-loader) to get rid of the big file.
 To get started, install the loader first:

 ```bash
 npm install null-loader --save-dev